lyz-code/blue-book/docs/writing/orthography.md

 author: Lyz
 ---

-My english writing is not so good, this articles is an effort to gather all my common pitfalls.
+My english writing is not so good, this article is an effort to gather all my common pitfalls.

 # Who vs Whom